-- Check out latest sale offers on tours in 2022
+- Explore the latest offers on IHG hotels in Nicaragua

 Get the latest coronavirus (Covid-19) updates for Nicaragua with current travel advice and statistics on new cases per 100,000 and vaccine.

 - 2121 days with some rainfall

 - 2121°C min night temperature

 - 1313 hours of daylight per day

 - 1111+ (Extreme) UV index